OptimalDesignLab/MISO/README.md

 To run the tests with verbose output, use `ctest` directly.
 From the build directory, run `ctest --verbose` instead of `make tests` to see the output from all of the individual test cases.

-TODO: make `make tests` and alias to `ctest --verbose` to always see verbose output?
+TODO: make `make tests` an alias to `ctest --verbose` to always see verbose output?

 ### Installation: ###